All Episodes

 The Arnold Classic Gym in Baghdad.

-There are apparently a number of these gym across across uh you know, you can tell when things are starting to return to normal.
+You know, you can tell when things are starting to return to normal, when guys show up for their workout.

-You know, that you can tell it's just one of those little things that tells you that things are getting back to normal.
+You know, you can tell it's just one of those little things that tells you that things are getting back to normal.

-Here's Bradley and Raleigh, North Carolina.
+Here's Bradley in Raleigh, North Carolina.

-Hi, Bradley, welcome to the Rush program.
+Welcome to the RUF program.

 Hi, thank you for having me.